By William Ballard

 This sounds like Isaiah had a vision of our Lord wearing His armor while moving into battle.
 Perhaps, Paul was fleshing out these OT prophetic passages when he was telling us to put on the "whole of armor of God".

 What does it mean to "have on righteousness"?
 How does the breastplate help to keep our heart right?
-These are just some of the questions we will be looking in to in this article.
+These are just some of the questions we will be looking in to as we go through this next article.

 It seems a bit contradictory, when talking about warfare, to turn around and start talking about peace.
 And being a former Marine, I believe that I have a very unique perspective to the importance of this particular component of the armor of God.

-The majority would normally categorize the shield as a defense component of the armor, and even though that be so, it can also be used on the offensive.
-In fact, there is a lot that could be said about the shield of faith.
+The majority would normally categorize the shield as a defense component of the armor, and even though that would be correct, it can also be used on the offensive.

 If we look at it just as a shield, it can be used to not only shield one person, but it can also be used to protect a handful of God's soldiers.
 Think about how police officers use their shields when dealing with dangerous rioters on the street.
 What they do is they get close together and create a type of wall where the entire police squad can move forward toward the crowd without being harmed by debris being thrown at them.

 Paul told us in Ephesians 6:16 that we are to take up the shield of faith so that we are able to quench all the fiery darts of the enemy.
-You see, we can use the shield as an offensive piece of weaponry in order to advance toward our enemy, and at the same time, use as a defensive tool to block all the fiery darts (arrows) of the enemy.
 Our faith can be stronger than the enemies shots at us.
+We will find out how in this next article.

 The Helmet of Salvation